spatialos/gdk-for-unity/docs/README.md

 # SpatialOS GDK for Unity documentation

 #### How to get started
 We recommend you start by following the [Installation and setup guide](setup-and-installing.md) to set up the GDK Core and its accompanying example scene, the Playground.
-You can then explore what the SpatialOS GDK for Unity Core does from there.
+You can then explore what the SpatialOS GDK for Unity (GDK) Core does from there.
 Use the [SpatialOS GDK for Unity: Contents](#contents) documentation, listed below, to explore how the GDK Core works.

-Note that the SpatialOS GDK for Unity documentation assumes that you are familiar with SpatialOS concepts and the Unity ECS.
+Note that the GDK documentation assumes that you are familiar with SpatialOS concepts and the Unity ECS.

-We want your feedback on the SpatialOS GDK for UnityK, its documentation and its [roadmap (Trello board)](https://trello.com/b/29tMKyQC) - see [Give us feedback](../README.md#give-us-feedback).
+We want your feedback on the GDK, its documentation and its [roadmap (Trello board)](https://trello.com/b/29tMKyQC) - see [Give us feedback](../README.md#give-us-feedback).

 ## Questions?
 Check out our [FAQs](content/faqs/faqs.md) or head over to our [discussion forums](../README.md#give-us-feedback).